Mercenary Character Unit

 Drawbacks and Downsides

-- Unless they are at least threatening their backstab bonus they are strictly mediocre.
+- Unless they are getting the Backstab bonus they are strictly mediocre at combat.

 - Incoming fire has right of way - and they die heavily to blasts.